Why study Introduction to Photography at the CCP?

 Claire Cosh had taken on a few photography jobs before studying with us.
 She said the most important skill she learned in Intro was “trying different settings like shutter and aperture priority because I literally only knew how to shoot in manual LOL.
 I thought having full control of the camera was the only way to really trust it so it was good to open my mind to some handy alternatives to use in a tight environment”

-We have two Intro courses running in Term 4.
-Monday nights at 7pm and Saturday morning at 10 am.
 We don’t mean to toot our own horn (well, arguably this whole post has been about tooting our own horn), but we think Intro rocks.
 We believe in giving photographers the best foundation possible and we would love for you to join us.

 If you have any questions at all please always feel welcome to contact us, we’d love to have a chat.